-- Curriculum Vitae, including all post-secondary musical education; awards, grants and recognition; and professional engagements, past and future.
+- Curriculum Vitae, including any/all post-secondary musical education; awards, grants and recognition; and professional engagements, past and future.

-- Two (recent, within the past year) typed references from professional musicians or teachers, one of whom must be a coach or conductor in a major American musical venue (Only one reference is required if you’ve previously received a Career Assistance Award).
+- Two (recent, within the past year) typed references from professional musicians or teachers, one of whom must be a coach or conductor in a major American musical venue (Only one new reference is required if you’ve previously received a Career Assistance Award).

 - A recent digital photograph (high-resolution).

 - A recording of rehearsal or live performance conducting, approximately 30 minutes in length.
 Rehearsal footage should include conductor’s verbal responses.

 - A typed proposal describing use of The Solti Foundation U.S. funds toward development as a conductor.
 Please use bullet points and do not duplicate material from the curriculum vitae.

 - A photocopy of your current U.S. passport or document showing permanent resident status in the U.S.